aureq/pulumi-aws-ts-training-session-2/README.md

 # Pulumi training using TypeScript (2nd session)
 Exercises to learn how to use Pulumi (2nd session)

+## Introduction ##

+The series of tasks below ill help you learn how to use Pulumi configuration and secrets.
+You will also learn how to basic operations such as string concatenation on  Output<T>.

 ## Content ##

 0. Create an `exercise` folder and switch to it